Curiosity Mars Rover: Our Interplanery Emissary

-The right half of this composite is a genuine shot from the surface of Mars which the rover captured a couple of weeks ago on August 8th.
+The right half of this composite is a genuine shot from the surface of Mars which the rover captured on August 8th, 2011.
 I have montaged NASA's CGI rendering of the initial parachute deceleration and rocket-powered descent stage in order to better illustrate the landing.

 The graphic of the actual rover is courtesy of Jet Propulsion Laboratory and its original version can be found online here.
 Thanks also go to Canadian Astronomy for their shot of Curiosity's launch, taken whilst the vehicle escaped orbit by riding 285,000 pounds of of thrust aboard an Atlas 5 rocket in November 2011.

 Scientists are reportedly interested by the mountainous walls of the ancient impact crater in which Curiosity now resides.
 Here, a diverse network of valleys is believed to have formed by water erosion that once cascaded down into Gale Crater from the surrounding plateau.
 This is the first view that we have ever have seen of a fluvial system - one relating to a river or stream - from the surface of Mars.